 A comprehensive articulation agreement between the North Carolina Community College System and the North Carolina University System facilitates the transfer process for students wishing to attend a four-year institution within the N.C.
 University System.
 Because of this agreement, students who complete the general education core at RCCC will have satisfied the universities' general education requirements and become eligible to enroll with junior level status upon completion of the associate in science degree.
-Courses included in the articulation agreement are designated in the RCCC catalog course descriptions.
 Community college graduates who have earned 64 SHC of academic credit in approved transfer courses with a grade of "C" or better in each course and an overall GPA of at least 2.0 on a 4.0 scale will receive at least 64 SHC of academic credit upon admission to a university.

 A similar articulation agreement between RCCC and Catawba College facilitates the transfer process for students wishing to complete their four-year degrees at Catawba.
 Because of this agreement, RCCC students can satisfy all but one course needed to complete general education requirements for Catawba College.
 Some RCCC upper level junior or senior credits also may transfer.
-Courses included in the articulation agreement are designated in the RCCC catalog course descriptions.
 Courses may also transfer through bilateral agreements between institutions.
 Courses offered through bilateral agreements may not transfer to all receiving institutions.